admin-shell-io/submodel-templates/published/Safety Instrumented Functions/Part 2 Safety Instrumented System/1/0/README.md

 - **Interfacing systems**: the systems the SIS interfaces with, such as the process control system, the operator interface or another SIS, together with the network type and the nature of the links
 - **Supporting documents**: the performance standard, the application program safety requirements, the design accidental load specification and further relevant documents

-The individual safety instrumented functions the system implements are described by the Safety Instrumented Function Submodel, and the devices making up the system by the SIS Device Submodel.
+The individual safety instrumented functions the system implements are described by the Safety Instrumented Function Submodel, and the devices making up the system by the Safety Instrumented System Device Submodel.

 ## About this version